gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 <RunspaceBarBackground>#FF275321</RunspaceBarBackground>
 {% endhighlight %}

+#### Button Groups

 The Button Groups by default have a very light transparent color.
+This will lighten the default background color and make the buttons easier to see.
 Here is an image of this:

 ![Group Background Color]({{ site.urlimg }}/2015/05/ToolbarGroupBackground.PNG)

-This sort of takes the default color and lightens it up slightly.
  You can set *ToolbarGroupBackground* to a full color for a bigger impact.
 You can see Red in the following image:

 ![Group Background Color Red]({{ site.urlimg }}/2015/05/ToolbarGroupBackgroundSolid.PNG)

 You will notice that there are some Group Button Backgrounds that did not change.
 The Run Code/Debugger section has its own set of Settings.
 They work the same way as the other group colors.

+#### Overflow Buttons

-There is also the Overflow Buttons that can be colored.
-These function the same way as the Groups, but target the Overflow Buttons.
+There are also Overflow Buttons that can be colored.
+These function the same way as the Button Groups above, but target the Overflow Buttons.
 You can see them set to Red in the image below:

 ![Group Overflow Background Color]({{ site.urlimg }}/2015/05/ToolBarOverflowBackground.PNG)